Parthtate/cosmic-event-traker/README.md

 A **React + Vite** SPA that visualizes upcoming **NASA Near-Earth Objects (NEOs)**.
 Browse asteroid approaches, filter hazardous objects, and compare multiple NEOs side-by-side on an interactive chart.

->  **Note on Backend**
-> This version does **not** use a BaaS solution.
-Although the initial spec mentioned Supabase, I was unable to integrate it in time, so all data is fetched directly from NASA’s public API and held in front-end state only.

 ---